Cappuccinuo/LeetCode/Binary Search/LintCode 183. Wood Cut/README.md

 Algorithm:

-1. Hard part : the range of binary search -> 0 to Sum(L)
+1. Hard part : the range of binary search -> 0 to max(L)
 2. How to check if a len fit : linear check every wood and add the part num.